 If shoppers made anything clear leading into 2023, it’s that they are diversifying their spending.
 People are throwing the convenience factor out the window and buying items at different stores to save money by finding the best deals.

 As the Federal Reserve works to curb inflation by increasing interest rates, some analysts don’t think that inflation will be an issue by the end of 2023.
-Inflation did drop for seven months in a row as the year went on, but the prices of everyday purchases like groceries continue to rise at the start of 2023.
+Inflation did drop for seven months in a row as the year went on, but the prices of everyday purchases like groceries are continuing to rise.
 Even if those analysts are right, we can expect to see consumers being much more decisive about their spending habits moving forward.

 With increased levels of inventory, there were no new orders to fill.
 Therefore, shippers didn’t need as many trucks to pull their freight.

 At the start of the pandemic, we all heard about the truck driver shortage.
-This notion was created from increased demand driven by the pandemic, but with the same amount of capacity from pre-pandemic years.
+This notion was created from increased demand driven by the pandemic but with the same amount of capacity as in pre-pandemic years.
 All of a sudden, drivers started to pop up across the country as everyone wanted to get a slice of the pie.

-Once demand cooled in 2022, spot rates started to free-fall, and when they finally plateaued, carriers were left with little to no negotiation power.
+In 2022, as demand cooled, spot rates began to plummet, and when they eventually stabilized, carriers found themselves with little to no negotiation power.

 The Federal Reserve Bank of New York stated in early March that supply chains have “returned to normal” as pressures ease back to pre-pandemic levels.
 However, employment within the industry remains elevated from the pandemic boom.